-Product patent protection law became available in 1991.
-However, the law provided for very limited pipeline protection.
-Because patent applications must be filed very early in the research and development process, and given the possibly 8 - 12 years necessary to develop a new pharmaceutical product, the majority of currently marketed pharmaceutical products in Slovakia and those that will be launched in the next few years will not be protected at all, or will be protected only by a process patent exposed to easy copying.
-In the absence of appropriate pipeline protection, all innovative products on the Slovak market will not be protected at the same level as the same patented products are today in the U.S. and most of the EU until 20 years from the 1991 patent law, i.e. not until 2011.
-Although pipeline protection is not a TRIPS obligation, the absence of it in Slovakia has contributed to a situation where there is little effective protection for patented pharmaceutical products.
+Product patent protection became available in 1993.
+However, since there is no pipeline protection, the full effect of this law will not be felt until 2013.
+Patent applications must be filed very early in the research and development process, and it may take up to 8-12 years to develop a patented product to meet safety, efficacy and quality standards before regulatory marketing authorization is granted.
+Therefore, the majority of currently marketed pharmaceutical products, as well as those that will be launched in the next few years, are protected in Slovenia only by a process patent, and are exposed to easy copying by local firms.
+Unless appropriate pipeline protection is provided, it will not be until 2013-2018 (20 years from introduction of product protection plus up to five years patent term restoration) that the full product portfolio of R&D companies will enjoy the same level of protection available today in the U.S. and most of the EU.
+This lack of protection has allowed and continues to allow local and other companies to routinely copy pharmaceuticals patented in the U.S. and EU.
+Although pipeline protection is not a TRIPS obligation, the absence of it in Slovenia has contributed to a situation where there is little effective protection for patented pharmaceutical products.